Atmanirbhar Bharat: Atmanirbhar Bharat

-According to economist Swaminathan Aiyar, "atmanirbhar" can be translated as both self-reliance and self-sufficiency.
-In the 1960s and 1970s, India's drive for self-sufficiency was unsuccessful, and doing the same again is not advisable.
-Sadanand Dhume was sceptical of the terminology and language related to the phrase, and whether it meant a revival of pre-liberalisation era policies.
-Aatmanirbharta or Self-Reliance was the Oxford Hindi Word of Year in 2020.
+According to Swaminathan Aiyar writing for The Economic Times, "atmanirbhar" can be translated as both self-reliance and self-sufficiency.
+In the 1960s and 1970s, India's drive for self-sufficiency was unsuccessful, and doing the same thing again is not advisable.
+Sadanand Dhume was sceptical of the terminology and language related to the phrase, and whether it was meant for the revival of pre-liberalization era policies.
+"Aatmanirbharta" or Self-Reliance was the Oxford Hindi Word of the Year in 2020.

-The adapted plan for self-reliance or aatmarnibharta that emerged included a readiness to associate with and challenge the global economy, unlike past decades where there had been a wish to disassociate, such as during the pre-independence swadeshi movement and with post-independence foreign aid.
+This adapted plan for self-reliance or "Aatmanirbharta" emerged with a readiness to associate and challenge the global economy, unlike the past decades where there had been a wish to disassociate, such as during the pre-independence Swadeshi movement and with post-independence foreign aid.
 Swadeshi, however, has been adapted with slogans such as "vocal for local" while at the same time, global interconnectedness is being promoted.
-The government aims to reconcile this; according to Economist Intelligence Unit; "Modi's policy aims to reduce domestic market access to imports, but at the same time open the economy and export to the rest of the world".
+The government aims to reconcile this; according to the Economist Intelligence Unit; "The policies created by Modi's aims to reduce domestic market access to imports, but at the same time open the economy and export to the rest of the world".

 Along with the coronavirus pandemic, Atmanirbhar Bharat Abhiyan could be seen in the context of India-China border relations and India's economic dependence on China in some sectors.
-Calls for India to boycott Chinese products and promote an Atmanirbhar Bharat instead are practically difficult in the short term for India, which imports US$75 billion worth of goods every year from China, and parts of Indian industry are dependent on China.
+Calls for India to boycott Chinese products and promote an Atmanirbhar Bharat.
+In contrast, India faces practical challenges in the near term, as it imports ₹6.4 trillion ($75 billion USD) worth of goods from China annually and certain sectors of its economy are reliant on China.
 Following the Galwan Valley skirmish on 15 June 2020, which resulted in a number of deaths, Swadeshi Jagaran Manch, an affiliate of the Rashtriya Swayamsevak Sangh, said if the government was serious about making India self-reliant, Chinese companies should not be given contracts for projects such as the Delhi–Meerut Regional Rapid Transit System.
 A Chinese company was awarded a contract for 5.6 km of the project.

-While an Atmanirbhar Bharat has been extensively promoted during the premiership of Narendra Modi, especially in rhetoric and speeches, this is not always apparent in government policies.
-There has been concern Atmanirbhar Bharat is political messaging that has no economic impact.
-India's trade deficit restricts a reduction in dependence on imports, restricting protectionism and isolationism.
+While Atmanirbhar Bharat has been extensively promoted during the premiership of Narendra Modi, especially in rhetoric and speeches, this is not always apparent in government policies.
+There has been concern that Atmanirbhar Bharat is political messaging that has no economic impact.
+India's trade deficit restricts a reduction in dependence on imports, limiting protectionism and isolationism.
 Protectionist tendencies such as tariff increases, however, have been seen during this phase.
-The general trend by the Modi government has been to support domestic industries rather than global ones.
+The general trend of the Modi government has been to support domestic industries rather than global ones.
 Subsidies are being used as incentives to get global business leaders into India.
 The initiative has been accused of crony capitalism and of giving false hope to small businesses that align with the messaging.
-On 7 December 2021, the Chief Minister of Madhya Pradesh said for India to be self-reliant, states must be self-reliant.
+On December 7, 2021, the Chief Minister of Madhya Pradesh said for India to be self-reliant, states must be self-reliant.